Navacerrada

 Navacerrada is a municipality of the Community of Madrid, Spain.
 It lies at an elevation of 1203 m on the Navacerrada Dam and the entry of the valley of La Barranca in the Sierra de Guadarrama.

-Located 52 km from Madrid, it has only 2,500 permanent residences, but winter visitors increase the population.
-The Navacerrada Pass has a popular ski resort that is very popular with winter sportspeople.
+Located 52 km from Madrid, it has only 2,500 permanent residents, but winter visitors increase the population.
+The Navacerrada Pass has a ski resort that is very popular with winter sportspeople.
 It has a ski school and various restaurants, hotels and accommodation.

 Climate

 Although relatively close to Madrid, Navacerrada has a Mediterranean climate with cool/warm summers due to elevation (Köppen: Csb) or dry-summer continental climate (Dsb) by 0 °C isoterm, winter is also usually on average a few degrees cooler than the Spanish capital.
 The city has a clearly dry summer, but the high rainfall can be between spring and fall, being lower only in late winter, rather than gradually decreasing in transitional seasons.

 The next graphic shows the averages and record temperatures at the Navacerrada mountain pass, which is located at an elevation 600 meters above the village of Navacerrada.